springload/wagtaildraftail/README.rst

 Grab the package from pip with ``pip install wagtaildraftail``, then add ``wagtaildraftail`` as an app in your Django settings.

+    Note: this package contains compiled (bundled, minified) JavaScript and CSS, it can only be installed directly from pip.

 Usage
 -----